 A monitoring station is established every melt season since 2018 at the bridge on the north side of Longyearelva by the entrance to the fjord (see picture to the right)

-The station consists of a data logger recording hourly values of water level in Longyearelva from the very beginning of snowmelt in June until the freez-up in October.
+The station consists of a data logger recording hourly values of water level in Longyearelva from the very beginning of snowmelt in June until the freeze-up in October.

 In addition to freshwater discharge, water quality is monitored by hourly recordings of electrical conductivity.

 In the picture to the left two UNIS and NTNU MSc students Lene Pallesen and Marthe Ottem are getting ready to set up the monitoring station in June 2021.
-They will be responsible for maitanance and data collection throughout the summer as part of their Msc thesis projects
+They were responsible for maintenance and data collection throughout the summer as part of their MSc thesis projects

 Monitoring of suspended sediment transport and bedload transport